aallbrig/aws-sysops-practice/sysops-admin-associate-study-guide-2018/ch4.md

 --security-group-ids $SECURITY_GROUP_ID \
 --subnet-id $SUBNET_ID
 ```
-1. Make note of the instance ID (or run `aws ec2 describe-instances`) returned from previous command
-1. Use RDP to access this windows EC2 instance

 ### Down
 1. You may need to run `aws ec2 describe-instances` to get instance IDs